Eva774/trivial-server/README.md

 This requires [NodeJS](https://nodejs.org/en/) to be installed.

 Clone `dsptw-server` into a directory and `cd` into it.
 Then run the command `npm install` to install all dependencies.
 To start the application after setting the questions and the config file, run `npm start`.

+## Client installation
+Clone `dsptw-client` into the same directory as where you cloned the server and `cd` into it.
+Then run the command `npm install` to install all dependencies.
+Then build the client files with `npm run build`.

 ## Config file
 `config.json`